A Behavioral Wellness Supplement You Can Feel Confident In — Backed by Our 100% Money-Back Guarantee.

 Behavior and Stress Response

 Reference: Lundebye, A. K., Lock, E. J., Rasinger, J. D., Nøstbakken, O. J., Hannisdal, R., Karlsbakk, E., … & Hemre, G. I. (2010).
-Lowered dietary thiamine (Vitamin B1) influences the level of aggression and the oxidative stress status in juvenile Atlantic salmon Salmo salar.
-Aquaculture Nutrition, 16(4), 313-322.
+Lowered dietary thiamine influences aggression and oxidative stress in juvenile Atlantic salmon.
+Aquaculture Nutrition, 16(4), 313–322.

 Cardiovascular Health